 She replied, “We have well water that’s really good, so we don’t worry about that.”

 I casually took a sample of their water home with me to do some testing.
 There, the rest of the story unfolded: pH: 6.8, TA: 60, Hardness: 350.
 “Okay, now we have something to work with,” I thought.
 Low pH and TA can irritate the skin, so the first order of business was to get those levels up.

 The other thing I wanted to address was the use of chlorine as the primary sanitizer.
 While it can be done, it’s not easy to administer, as you have to add chlorine every day to maintain a 3-4ppm level.
 I had an easier solution.

 Back at their house a couple of days later, we spoke about their water and why I thought they were having a problem.
 After laying out what was likely causing their issue, they were excited to be out filling up the hot tub again.
-I brought a Cleanwater Blue Pro Supplies Kit with me, since it’s by far the easiest sanitizer system to maintain and didn’t require chlorine.
+I brought a compliment of Cleanwater Blue products with me since it’s by far the easiest sanitizer system to maintain and didn’t require chlorine.

 Once the tub was full, we carefully followed the instructions on the included startup guide.
 Since we had a couple of hours to burn while the Cleanwater Prep did its magic of removing excess calcium from the water, we had time for a bicycle ride.

 Back at the tub a while later, it was time to remove and clean the filter.
 My friends noticed the filter appeared to be particularly full of calcium as I was rinsing it with the garden hose.
 “Don’t worry, that’s just the excess calcium the Cleanwater Prep removed from your water.”